OmphileMorwane/OMPMOR404_BCL2401_GroupE_OmphileMorwane_SDF11/README.md

 **CSS Layout Techniques**: I feel confident in using Flexbox and Grid to structure web page elements.
 Implementing these techniques to align and distribute content was a highlight of my learning.
 **Responsive Design**: I successfully implemented media queries to ensure the page looks good on both desktop and mobile screens.
-**Styling Elements**: I was able to style the profile image, user information, and gallery section effectively, closely resembling an Instagram profile.

-### Challenges Faced

-**JavaScript Functionality**: I implemented JavaScript features, such as form validation and responsive navigation, to improve user experience and interaction on the website.
+**JavaScript Functionality**: I implemented JavaScript features, such as responsive navigation, to improve user experience and interaction on the website.

+### Challenges Faced :

+Adding fonts and making the hamburger functional was a bit of a challenge, but I manged to find a solution in the end.

+I had a lot of syntext errors.

 ### Areas for Improvement

 **Advanced CSS Properties**: I want to explore more advanced CSS properties and animations to enhance the user experience.
 **Code Optimization**: While my code achieved the desired outcome, I believe I can improve its efficiency and readability.
-**JavaScript**: I still need to practice Javascript to Understand in better.
+**JavaScript**: I still need to practice Javascript to Understand it better.

 ## Overall Learning Experience